Italian Marinated Shrimp is ready in 1 hour when you use your favorite Italian salad dressing as a marinade.

 Overall if I am using the shrimp for an appetizer I leave the tail on.
 If the dish is a side dish or part of the main course, I take the tails off.

-More Delicious Posts
+More Delicious & Helpful Posts

 📖 Recipe